wp-plugins/audiomack/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Tested with WP 4.1
+* Added some UTM params in the settings link.
+* Added social media in the setting's sidebar.
+Twitter follow + Facebook page

 = 1.1.9 =
-* Updated the settings so it uses 2 columns
+* Updated the settings page so it uses 2 columns and it is better organized.
 * Updated screenshot 1
 * Removed the text help us get on WordPress.com (the plugin is now used there)
 * Tested with WP 4.0